Antipyrine and benzocaine ear drops

 Antipyrine and benzocaine ear drops is a medication for the treatment of ear pain caused by otitis media.
-It combines antipyrine, an NSAID, and benzocaine, a numbing agent in order to treat ear pain, alongside hydroxyquinoline sulfate, an antiseptic and preservative.
-It is sold as Auralgan, Aurodex, Auroto, among other brands, and is abbreviated as A/B otic drops.
+It combines antipyrine, an NSAID, and benzocaine, a local anaesthetic in order to treat ear pain, alongside hydroxyquinoline sulfate, an antiseptic and preservative.
+Its trade names include Auralgan, Aurodex, Auroto, among others, and is abbreviated as A/B otic drops.

 Medical uses

 A/B otic drops is indicated for ear pain caused by otitis media.
 It is used every 2–3 hours as needed for pain.

 A/B otic drops is also indicated for the removal of excessive or impacted cerumen.
 To clear cerumen, it is used 3 times a day for 2–3 days.

 Ingredients

 Each 1 ml of A/B otic drops contains: